020 3740 5856

 7: Make gifts out of income

 However, there’s a distinction between gifting from your capital and gifting out of surplus income.
-The latter, if done regularly as part of your normal expenditure without affecting your standard of living, is immediately exempt from IHT.
+The latter, if done regularly as part of your normal expenditure without affecting your standard of living, is immediately exempt from inheritance tax.

 This can include helping with a grandchild’s school fees or setting up a monthly financial gift to a family member.
 Documenting these gifts meticulously is vital to demonstrate their regularity and the source of income they come from.